ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### "**by**"

 -   OPTIONAL.
-The level or type of authority within the "source" organization that is asserting the claim.
+The level or type of authority within the "source" organization of the assertion.

 -   A Passport Clearinghouse MAY use this field as part of an authorization decision based on the policies that it enforces.

 -   Fixed vocabulary values for this field are:

-    -   **self**: The identity for which the claim is being made and the person who made the claim is the same person.
+    -   **self**: The Pasport Visa Identity for which the assertion is being made and the person who made the assertion is the same person.

-    -   **peer**: A person, who has the same ResearcherStatus as this claim, has made this assertion.
-The "source" field represents the peer’s organization that is asserting the claim (which isn’t necessarily the same as the identity’s home organization).
+    -   **peer**: A person at the `source` organization has made this assertion on behalf of the Passport Visa Identity's person, and the person who is making the assertion has the same Passport Visa Type and `value` in that `source` organization.
+The `source` field represents the peer’s organization that is making the assertion, which which is not necessarily the same organization as the Passport Visa Identity's organization.

-    -   **system**: The person’s home organization’s information system has asserted the claim.
+    -   **system**: The `source` organization’s information system has made the assertion based on system data or metadata that it stores.

-    -   **so**: The person (also known as "signing official") who authorized this claim is within the "source" organization and at the time the claim was issued possessed direct authority (as part of their formal duties) to bind the organization to their assertion that the identity has met the policies indicated by this claim within the context of its "value" field.
+    -   **so**: The person (also known as "signing official") making the assertion within the `source` organization possesses direct authority (as part of their formal duties) to bind the organization to their assertion that the Passport Visa Identity, did possess such authority at the time the assertion was made.

-    -   **dac**: A Data Access Committee or other authority that is responsible as a grantee decision-maker for the given "value" and "source" field pair.
+    -   **dac**: A Data Access Committee or other authority that is responsible as a grantee decision-maker for the given `value` and `source` field pair.

--   If this field is not provided, then none of the above values can be assumed as the level or type of authority is "unknown".
+-   If this field is not provided, then none of the above values can be assumed as the level or type of authority and the authority MUST be assumed to be "unknown".
 Any policy expecting a specific value as per the list above MUST fail to accept an "unknown" value.

 ### URL Fields